John Plumb (painter): Early life and education

-Plumb was born in Luton, England and he attended the Byam Shaw School of Art in London at the age of 20.
-He also studied at the Luton School of Art (1942–45), Byam Shaw School of Art in London (1948–50), and the Central School of Art and Design in London (1952–55), with Victor Pasmore and William Turnbull.
-He then taught at the Luton School of Art (1955–61), the Maidstone College of Art (1961–66), Bennington College (Vermont, United States, 1968–69), and then became Senior Lecturer in Painting at the Central School of Art and Design (1969–1982).
+He attended the Byam Shaw School of Art in London.
+He also studied at the Luton School of Art (1942–45), Byam Shaw School of Art in London (1948–50), and the Central School of Art and Design in London (1952–55), where his teachers included Anthony Gross, Victor Pasmore, William Turnbull and Keith Vaughan.
+Turnbull became a friend, and both his Guardian and Times obituarists identified him as a lasting influence on Plumb's work.